davemrunal/CS9053-Homework-8/README.md

 Final Runtime: O(nlogn)

 **Task 2: Now each input job has a cost associated with it.
-Select the maximum total-cost subset of non-overlapping jobs.**
+Select the maximum total-cost subset of non-overlapping jobs.
+Now we do not maximize for number of jobs, we want maximum cost subset**
   - Greedy approach doesn't work.
   - Dynamically memoize cost associated with each job such that it doesn't include the cost of overlapping jobs preceding it.
   - Backtrack to get the subset.